vnali/craft-asset-indexes-extra-docs/README.md

 Items available in logs:

 `Id`
-Id of log record.
-the color of info icon:
+Specify Id of log record. the color of info icon is:
-green: if item specified in option is created.
+green: if item specified in this option is created.
-orange: if item specified in option is not created but asset indexes log in general setting is enabled and one asset is created.
+red: if item specified in option is not created because of some errors and asset indexes log in general setting is disabled so successfull asset creation is not shown in log.
-red: if item specified in option is not created and asset indexes log in general setting is disabled.
+orange: if item specified in option is not created because of some errors but asset indexes log in general setting is enabled so successfull asset creation is shown in log.

 `Volume`
 Specify this log is result of indexing which volume.